gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.9.2.7	- tomon allows you to send clients up and down the list of monitors!
  * v0.9.2.6	- togglefs works on floating clients now, and remembers that they were floating beforehand.
 A client being fullscreen on one desktop will no longer prevent the bar from being drawn while viewing other desktops.
  * v0.9.2.5	- moveclient works by visibility now - no more hitting MOD+Shift+{J,K} several times to get clients to move on-screen.
  * v0.9.2.4	- enternotify is snappy!